Job Vacancies

 The Role:

-The Wellbeing Officer is the voice for student wellbeing and liberation.
+The Llywydd Wellbeing & Liberation is the voice for student wellbeing and liberation.
 They ensure representation on matters relating to student wellbeing including student support, welfare, equality and diversity.
 The role covers a wide range of topics including accommodation, financial support and both physical and mental health.
 They will build a network of regular contacts including Part-time Officers, societies and key contacts in the University and local community.

-supported during their studies while improving their wellbeing.
+Working with staff they help coordinate a range of events, activities and campaigns designed to ensure students are supported during their studies while improving their wellbeing.
 Some examples of these include chairing the Wellbeing Forum, supporting the Union’s Housing Fair, representing the interests of students to various groups from the local Health Board to the National Assembly and most importantly lobbying the University to change things that they think are important to students.

 Finally, they meet regularly with key individuals, relevant departments and community organisations to further the development of student wellbeing.